Skip to content

 Learn More about Careers Worth CelebratingRefer a Qualifying Student

-Milton Hershey School does not discriminate in admissions or other programs and services on the basis of race, color, national or ethnic origin, ancestry, sex, religious creed or disability.
+Milton Hershey School does not discriminate in admissions or other programs and services on the basis of race, color, national or ethnic origin, ancestry, sex, religious creed, or disability, or any other status protected under applicable law.
 Read important MHS policies on equal opportunity and diversity, equal employment opportunity, and more.